 Each Olin student also pursues a major program or concentration that is broad, deep, coherent, and rigorous, in the field of Electrical and Computer Engineering, Mechanical Engineering, or another area of Engineering of the student's choice.
-Olin's Engineering curriculum culminates in the Senior Capstone Program in Engineering (SCOPE) project, in which interdisciplinary teams of students work for a full year to solve an authentic, intensive, real-world engineering problem.
+Olin's Engineering curriculum culminates in an engineering capstone project.